-What software packages and CDs or download files do I need to bring?You should bring any CDs or download files and license information that came with your computer.
-In particular, you must bring your operating system (Windows or MacOS) CD or the "recovery" CD or files that came with the computer.
-Students often leave their CDs at home for safekeeping, only to find they don't have them when they need them most.
-If you don't have your operating system CDs, you will need to purchase a replacement.
+What software packages and CDs or download files do I need to bring?You should bring any CDs or download files including license or subscription information that came with your computer.
+In particular, you must bring your operating system (Windows or MacOS) CD or the "recovery" CD, files or license information that came with the computer.
+Students often leave their CDs or license information at home for safekeeping, only to find they don't have the information when they need it the most.
+If you don't have your operating system CDs or license information, you may need to purchase a replacement.

 Due to licensing restrictions, the IT Department cannot lend operating system CDs to students.

-How do I get to the Internet from my dorm room?You will get your Internet access through the Amherst Network and we provide wireless connections to the network by default with wired Ethernet connections available on request.
+How do I get to the Internet from my dorm room?You will get your Internet access through the Amherst Network and we provide wireless connections to the network by default.
+Wired Ethernet connections are available on request.
 Wireless or wi-fi is just about everywhere.

 Laptop stations with wired Ethernet connections are available in the libraries and Seeley Mudd computer centers.